roggc/react-enhanced-suspense/README.md

 }
 ```

 **Note**: This approach works but may log errors in the console occasionally, making it less stable than the first approach.
+This instability arises because the promise is created directly in the Client Component and recreated on every render, as noted in the React documentation: "Prefer creating Promises in Server Components and passing them to Client Components over creating Promises in Client Components.
+Promises created in Client Components are recreated on every render.
+Promises passed from a Server Component to a Client Component are stable across re-renders."
+For better stability, prefer Approach 1, where the promise is created on the server and passed to the client.

 ## Requirements